huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-This parameter specifies the grid's type for input data (imaginary axis)
+This parameter specifies the grid's type for input data (imaginary axis).

 *Type:*

+String.

 *Comment:*